sopra-steria-norge/scala-workshop/README.markdown

 ## How to start your journey

 Run `sbt` or `sbt.bat` depending on your platform.
-Then in the shell run 'test-only org.scalakoans.Koans' and follow the steps.
+Then in the shell run `test-only org.scalakoans.Koans` and follow the steps.

 Note: The `~koans` command used in the original version is not compatible with SBT 0.11 and therefore not configured at the moment.